 Our Story

-Arundel Castle Cricket Foundation is a youth education charity who inspire and enable healthy living, educational attainment and social inclusion for children and young people facing disadvantage.
+Based at the picturesque Arundel Castle Cricket ground, the Arundel Castle Cricket Foundation is a youth education charity that inspires and enables healthy living, educational attainment and social inclusion for children and young people facing inequality of opportunity or disadvantage in the wide variety of forms that can take.

 Arundel Castle Cricket